tran62/tran62.github.io/_posts/2020-06-13-ma-ha-bat-nha.md

 {%
    include image.html url="/assets/images/Nguyen-Ung_baodung.jpg"
                       description="Bao Dung - Compassion all embracing"
-                      width="90%"
-                      height="90%"
+                      width="75%"
+                      height="75%"
 %}

 >The poem I hang at Providence, in mommy's room was given to
->mommyfrom A famous Korean Buddhist monk ,name Nguyên Úng , who
+>mommyfrom A famous Korean Buddhist monk, name Nguyên Ứng , who
->was 80 yrs old when he wrote that poem in Long Beach California
+>was eighty years old when he wrote that poem in Long Beach
->during a Mandala prayer with 3000 people, and he gave but 20 of
+>California during a Mandala prayer with three thousand people, and
->these poems free, and it was luck to get it for mommy.
+>he gave but twenty of these poems free, and it was luck to get it
+>for mommy.
 >It is priceless.
->Because Master Nguyên Ưng died 2 years later.
+>Because Master Nguyên Ứng died two years later.
 All his work in the
 >Avatamsaka  sutra written with his blood and later on in gold are
 >Korean treasures, I got to see it once.
 >